Dynamical Boson Stars: Dynamics of boson stars

 where $\Delta_0$ is a positive definite quantity.
 One then observes that the identical pair will have an increased energy density $\Delta=+\Delta_0$ resulting in a deeper (and more attractive) gravitational well between the stars.
-In contrast, the pair with opposite phases has a decreased energy density $\Delta=-\Delta_0$ between them, resulting in a gravitational well less attractive than the area surrounding it resulting in repulsion.
+In contrast, the pair with opposite phases has a decreased energy density $\Delta=-\Delta_0$ between them, resulting in a gravitational well less attractive than the area surrounding it.
+This less attractive well results in an effective repulsion relative to the identical pairing.
 The boson--anti-boson pair has an interaction that is harmonic in time $\Delta=\Delta_0 \cos \left(2\omega t\right)$ and therefore sometimes positive and sometimes negative.
 However, if the time scale of interaction is not particularly fast, then the interaction averages to zero.
 Note that the boson--anti-boson pair trajectory is the closest to the simple Newtonian estimate.
-The qualitative behaviour agrees very well with the numerical results.
+The qualitative behavior agrees very well with the numerical results.